• Why Us

 In this post, I’m going to give you 10 reasons why I use Publer to schedule and manage social media content for both myself and for my clients.

-1) You can customize social media posts by channel
+1) Publer makes it easy to customize social media posts by channel

 Over the years, I’ve used a bunch of the better known social media scheduling tools.
 Whether free or pricey, almost all of them lacked this one key feature and it caused me endless headaches.
 (I’ll mention here that Agorapulse DOES have this feature but their price point is significantly higher than Publer, as well as Buffer, Hootsuite, etc.)